graphile/crystal/postgraphile/website/postgraphile/config.md

 - Synchronously build the inflectors via the `inflection` phase - inflectors are used throughout all other phases
-- Asynchronously build the data sources by performing database introspection in the `gather` phase
+- Asynchronously build the registry by performing database introspection in the `gather` phase
 - Synchronously build the GraphQL schema during the `schema` phase

 :::